fastruby/blog/_posts/2018-06-29-upgrade-rails-from-5-0-to-5-1.markdown

 been replaced by `#distinct`.
 Check out https://github.com/rails/rails/pull/20198 for the discussion.

+- The ordering of association statements is now significant.
+In particular, you can no longer declare a `has_many :through` association before declaring the association that implements the `through`.
+You must declare the joined model first.

 <h3 id="controllers">4.2.
 Controllers</h2>

 - Before Rails 5.1, conditions in filters could be invoked using strings.
 They